Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 \subsection{Configuration of the thin accretion disk model}

 The analysis of the accretion disk can offer valuable insights into the fundamental physical mechanisms governing this intricate system.
-Therefore, it is necessary to elucidate certain specific aspects of this accretion model: i) the accretion disk model is characterized by its extreme thinness in the geometric and optical, being situated precisely on the equatorial plane; ii) the material comprising the accretion disk consists of electrically neutral free plasma that moves along an equatorial timelike geodesic; iii) the accretion disks exhibit a range of widths, featuring an outer radius surpassing that of the innermost stable circular orbit (ISCO) and an inner radius extending up to the event horizon $r_h$ of the black hole.
+Therefore, it is necessary to elucidate certain specific aspects of this accretion model: i) the accretion disk model is characterized by its extreme thinness in the geometric and optical, being situated precisely on the equatorial plane; ii) the material comprising the accretion disk consists of electrically neutral free plasma that moves along an equatorial timelike geodesic; iii) in this work, only black hole configurations admitting an event horizon are considered.
+Accordingly, the thin accretion disk is assumed to extend from the event horizon $r_h$ to a radius beyond the innermost stable circular orbit (ISCO).
 The ISCO is an important indicator, and its radius can be used along with the radius of the inner boundary of the accretion disk to calculate the energy emission efficiency, which measures how efficiently the rest mass energy of matter is converted into radiative energy.
 Moreover, the viscosity of the accretion disk induces an outward transfer of angular momentum by the orbiting accretion material around the black hole, resulting in a gradual migration of particles towards the ISCO region in Keplerian motion.
 The particles undergo acceleration and spiral towards the event horizon until they reach the black hole, and it has been experimentally confirmed that the particle motion mechanism during this process is consistent with astrophysical observations\cite{Chael:2021rjo}.
 In recent work \cite{Hou:2022eev}, the behavior of particle motion in the accretion disk has been well explained.
-Specifically, the ISCO serves as a demarcation line that segregates particle behavior within the accretion disk into two distinct categories: the region encompassing ISCO ($r<r_{isco}$), where particles undergo a critical plunging orbits, and the outer region beyond ISCO ($r>r_{isco}$), where particles maintain a stable circular orbit.
+Specifically, the ISCO serves as a demarcation line that segregates particle behavior within the accretion disk into two distinct categories: the region encompassing ISCO ($r<r_{isco}$), where particles undergo a critical plunging orbit, and the outer region beyond ISCO ($r>r_{isco}$), where particles maintain a stable circular orbit.
 In the spacetime of (\ref{metric1}), the ISCO position of a black hole is given by

 The term $V_{e}(r)$ denotes the effective potential, and a massive neutral particle in the equatorial plane $(\theta = \pi/2)$ with four-velocity $u^a$ can be defined as

 Here, $\mathcal{E}$ and $\mathfrak{L}$ are two conserved quantities, denoting the specific energy and specific angular momentum of the massive neutral particle, that is